cem-okulmus/newdetkdecomp/notes/2018-09-06_16-35_Making_sense_of_the_Samer_Algorithm.md

     Uses data from divideCompEdge, indicates which bound Edges are part of HEdges (in component)

 * Decomp arguments: The new component as HyperEdges (instead of vertices as in original Gottlob et al.), and the old seperator as verticse (connector between new component and old seperator) instead of Hyperedges

+* Advanced Algorithms: First an extension the Samer algorithm to deal with GHD (Global and Local BIP?), then one to produce FHD by "fractionally improving" a GHD (FracImprove), and last an optmiziation on the GHD algorithm (BalSepK).
+Leaves only RankFHD unexplained